apache/nuttx/boards/arm/sam34/flipnclick-sam3x/README.txt

   3. The Windows driver installation should fail.

-  4. Open the Device Manger
+  4. Open the Device Manager

   5. Look for the listing named "Ports (COM & LPT)".
 You should see an open port named "Arduino Due Prog.
 Port".
 Right click and select "Update